Guiliang/OORL-public/README.md

 # OOTD: Object-Oriented Text Dynamics

 Python implementation for the paper [Learning Object-Oriented Dynamics for Planning from Text](https://openreview.net/pdf?id=B6EIcyp-Rb7).
-This code is based on the code of [GATA](https://github.com/xingdi-eric-yuan/GATA-public).
+This code is based on [GATA](https://github.com/xingdi-eric-yuan/GATA-public).

 ## Build the environment
 ```